Capgemini/capgemini.github.io/_posts/2016-03-18-how-to-do-nft.md

 #### b) Write up using templates - Recording the same thing, in the same way, every time

 The best way to record test results is to use templates.
-Create a generic template which covers what what you want to capture and use it whenever recording the results.
+Create a generic template which covers what you want to capture and use it whenever recording the results.
 Templates gives many benefits, a few of them are:
 * create once, use many times
 * they help to easily compare the results